alex-t-reed/Credit-Card-Validator/README.md

 # Credit Card Validator
  A simple credit card validator.
+---
 [https://alex-t-reed.github.io/Credit-Card-Validator/](https://alex-t-reed.github.io/Credit-Card-Validator/)

+>Try entering your card number to see the result, then experiment which changing one digit

 Credit card numbers consist of three parts:
 1. Bank identification number or issue identification number (first 6 digits)